evo960225/RPG/README.md

 # Future
 This project will not be updated continuously, but the game may become a web game.<br>
-If I have time, and if I'm in a good kimoji.
+If I have time, or I have a good kimoji.